vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/exercise-routine.md

 Further information: [Human Benchmark sequence memory exercise with history](human-bechmark-sequence-memory-exercise-with-history.md)

-My goal is to play sequence memory about once a week and maintain a score of 30+.
+My goal is to play sequence memory about once every two weeks and maintain a score of 30+.
 I should play this on a weekend day when I am not doing strength exercises and budget at least 25 minutes for the exercise.

 ## Verbal memory